Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 │    └── Micro Button Version (Requires a completely different PCB) │
 ├── BMCU-C : 370 Motor/Hall Sensor
-│    └── 09/04/2025 Currently the structure testpassed, firmware is still onging.
+│    └── On beta test, waiting for feedback.
 │
 │
 └── CMCU in the future